Best 14” kids’ bikes for 3-4 year-olds

 Buy if: They're not tall enough for the others

-For more insights, check out our Frog 43 review, which is an earlier version of this model that received positive feedback from our reviewer.
+For a closer look, check out our detailed Frog 43 review, which is an earlier version of this model that received positive feedback from our reviewer.
 The Frog 40 carries the same level of quality and durability that makes Frog bikes a trusted choice among families.

 How to choose from the best 14” kids' bikes